MrR0807/Notes/interview-questions.md

 * Is this a new position (expanding) or somebody left?
 Why did they leave?
 * What do you like about this work?
 * What do you look for in programmers?
+* Who on the team is focusing on what?
+* What are some high-level pain points for the software?
 * Do you have a deadline?
 * How long does it take to start an application (that I'll be working on)?